 Over the years, Slone investigators have been supported by grants and contracts from the National Institutes of Health (NIH), other government agencies, the pharmaceutical industry, and private foundations.
 Slone works in partnership with hundreds of hospitals and thousands of health care providers, both nationally and internationally.
-Among the many studies conducted by the Slone Epidemiology Center, examples include:
+Key current research programs include the following:

 - The Black Women’s Health Study (BWHS), which began in 1995 and assesses risk factors for cancers and other major illnesses in black women, in a prospective follow-up study of 59,000 African-American women from across the U.S. Follow-up of the participants every two years has yielded a rich database for prospective analyses of the effects of a variety of factors.